aldolammel/Arma-3-Dynamic-Artillery-Pieces-Script/README.md

 ## CHANGELOG

-**Nov, 28th 2024 | v1.2**
+**Soon 2024 | v1.5**

 - Added native support to artillery-pieces from CDLC Expeditionary Forces;
+- Added automatic schedule management that allows multiples fire-missions at the same time;
+- Added rearming management by caliber (with 3D sound effects);
 - Added option to lock all artillery-pieces for players;
-- Added option to prevent pieces starting with low ammo;
+- Added option to prevent pieces starting with no magazines/low ammo;
-- Added reloading management by caliber;
-- Added ammunition check if not unlimited;
+- Added option to prevent pieces self-propelled to move from their original positions;
 - Improved the fire-mission feedback messages;
-- Improved, each fire-mission was given a codename to help identify what the feedback is about;
+- Improved, each fire-mission was given a codename (customizable) to help identify what the feedback is about;
+- Improved, each artillery-piece automatically renamed to the custom side name;
+- Improved, the caliber 'ANY' was renamed to 'COMBINED' for better understanding and use;
+- Improved, performance;
+- Fixed the debug target-markers-counter that was considering DAP markers from disabled sides as well;
+- Fixed the debug artillery-pieces-counter that was considering DAP vehicles from disabled sides as well;
 - Removed rhs_9k79, rhs_9k79_K, and rhs_9k79_B from the DAP Library.
 They're bugged;
-- The caliber 'ANY' was renamed to 'COMBINED' for better For better understanding and use;
 - Documentation updated;

 **Nov, 25th 2024 | v1.0**